Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: Z-x phase and C-IC transition at the low critical field .

-The lower critical Zeeman field $h_{c1}$ is determined by $\Delta_Z(\beta,h_{c1} )=0$ where the dynamic exponent $ z=2 $.
-Its expression is given in the SM and shown in Fig.\ref{globalphase}.
+The lower critical Zeeman field $h_{c1}$ is determined by $\Delta_Z(\beta,h_{c1} )=0$.
+Its expression is given in the appendix and shown in Fig.\ref{globalphase}.
 Near $ h \sim h^{-}_{c1} $, $\Delta_Z\sim (h_{c1}-h)^{1}$.
-The condensation of the C-IC magnons indicates a transition from the Z-x state into a IC-SkX phase with the orbital ordering wavevectors $(0,k^{0}_y)$.
+The two effective masses remain non-critical at $ h_{c1} $.
+The condensation of the C-IC magnons indicates a transition from the Z-x state into a IC-SkX phase with the orbital ordering wavevectors $(0,k^{0}_y)$ ( Fig.\ref{minima} ) which has the dynamic exponent $ z=2 $.
 The nature of this transition and the IC-SkX phase will be explored further from $ h_{c1}< h < h_{c2} $ below.